 This course introduces the student to the significance of food and beverage as it relates to the travel/tourism and hospitality industry.
-Students build a fundamental knowledge to effectively communicate with travel/tourism/hospitality planners and food service staff.
+Students build a fundamental knowledge to effectively communicate with travel/tourism/ hospitality planners and food service staff.
 Emphasis is placed on linking food, wine and tourism, and the impact related to tourism destination development internationally.
 This course also examines international service styles, cultural etiquette, food terminology, and basic food and wine pairings.
-Prerequisite(s): FSM1065.
+Prerequisite(s): FSM1065 (or concurrent) or SEE3008.
+Offered at Miami, Providence, Providence CE